StableHost Review: Web Hosting, Tools & Support for Bloggers

 With headquarters and offices located in Gilbert, Arizona, StableHost prides itself on standing out in this crowded industry via its strong focus on quality customer service.
 It employs a small team of around fifteen employees and professes to treat all of its customers like family members.

-A privately owned limited liability company, StableHost has been in the hosting business since 2009.
+A privately owned limited liability company, StableHost has been in the hosting solutions business since 2009.
 The company asserts that it reinvests all profit revenue back into itself to improve infrastructure and offer new features.

 StableHost seems to primarily target small to mid-sized businesses and bloggers who need enhanced server performance compared to most shared hosting providers’ services and plans.